eXascaleInfolab/CDTool/README.md

 Optional commands:

-- `--help` displays build-in help file with all commands and their usage.
 - `-n [size]`, `-m [size]` makes the program read only specific number of rows/columns from the input matrix.
 - `-k [size]` makes decomposition or recovery use this truncation parameter.
     - Default truncation for decomposition: full matrix.
     - Default truncation for recovery: use built-in auto-detection of truncation.
 - `-output [filename]` redirects the output from a file decided by a program into a different one.
 - `-cdvar [cd-variant]` sets the execution of CD to use a differnt variant of the algorithm.
 See built-in help file for a list of variants.
-- other parameters can be found in built-in help file.
+- other parameters can be found in built-in help file: `./cdec --help`

 # Examples